Work/Life/Wellness Resources for Postdocs

 - Below contains links and information to general work/life resources and offices at Harvard Medical School and Harvard School of Dental Medicine.

-- The Work/Life Program Manager provides information, resources, referrals, educational programs and support to those combining work lives with family concerns.
+- The Office of Employee Development and Wellness provides information, resources, referrals, educational programs and support to those combining work lives with family concerns.
 Work/Life programs serves the faculty, staff and postdocs of Harvard Medical and Dental Schools, Harvard School of Public Health and the participating affiliated institutions as an expression of the medical community's commitment to helping families balance their work lives with the important job of caring for their children, their aging parents and their own personal lives.

 Child Care @ Harvard